← All works

 30-day A/B testing

-Feature page.
-Tailor the module to those with interest in specific features
+Tailor to those with interest in specific features

 Many users explore specific features on dedicated pages.
 However, the current feature page doesn't show which plans include those features.

-HMW tailor the module to those with interest in specific features
+HMW tailor the module to those interested in specific features

 Due to the relatively low number of visits on the key feature pages, it would take a considerable amount of time to obtain results from A/B testing.